 For personal loans with fair to poor credit, try lenders like Avant and OppLoans, which lend to borrowers with poor credit and beats some of the costlier alternatives like payday loans and car title loans.
-Loans are from $1,000 to $10,000, and APRs vary depending on your state and your credit.

 Comparing credit cards vs. personal loans

 When you compare balance transfer credit cards and personal loans, you should look at several factors.
 Consider the APR, fees charged, and the total amount that you will spend to pay off your existing debt.